jgwinnett/DWP-Test-Application/src/docs/assumptions and questions.md

 2. Must pick an arbitrary(ish) co-ordinate for 'the centre of London' if going down co-ord route
+   - Used a static value from simple-maps dataset
 3. ... or a ring for the outskirts (more work)